 Edmund D. Mitton wrote out in his own hand a genealogy of who and where the Mittons had come from in England.
 It is a revealing “primary document” that ties Edmund D. Mitton to the family roots in the Craven area of England and “Squire” Joseph Mitton (1723-92).
-We can then link the family genealogy from ‘Squire Joseph’ buried at Horton-in-Ribblesdale back to “Ralph the Red” of “Mitune” in the Doomsday Book location of what is now Great Mitton.
+We can then link the family genealogy from ‘Squire Joseph’ buried at Horton-in-Ribblesdale back to “Ralph the Red” of “Mitune” and the 1982 Jack Knowles genealogy and the Doomsday Book identified the location of what is now called Great Mitton.

 Below is a reproduction of a handwritten memo of Edmund D. Mitton of Ridgetown, Ontario aka.
 “Eddie the clerk”.
 The underlined names denote the father to son lineage and this is how Edmund identified the male father to son line back to “Squire Joseph Mitton” his great, great, great grandfather.

 The actual handwritten document is reproduced below and under the Documentation and Addenda drop down of this website.
 You may double click twice for a magnified view of this primary document from 1906.

 Ridgetown, Ontario, 1906